tlienart/Franklin.jl/docs/syntax/page-variables.md

 ### Conditional blocks

-Conditional blocks allow to specify which parts of the HTML template should be active depending on the value of given page variable(s).
+Conditional blocks allow specifying which parts of the HTML template should be active depending on the value of the given page variable(s).
 The format follows this structure:

 ```html